suiet/address_matcher/README.md

 # Address Hash Matcher Tool

-A Python tool for secure address hashing and matching using RSA encryption.
+A Python tool for secure address hashing and matching using HMAC-SHA256.
 This tool provides two main functionalities:

-1. Generate encrypted hashes for a list of addresses
+1. Generate secure hashes for a list of addresses
-2. Match original addresses against a list of encrypted hashes
+2. Match original addresses against a list of hashed addresses

 ## Features

-- RSA encryption-based address hashing
+- HMAC-SHA256 based secure hashing
 - Command-line interface for easy usage
 - CSV file support for input and output
-- Persistent key storage
+- Persistent secret key storage
 - Error handling and logging
 - Support for large address lists